albertoRamon/Kylin/KylinWithQlik/README.md

 &nbsp;

 ### Issue 1:  The Burn engine cannot run with an MBA under the .NET 4
-(The [Qlik Forum](https://community.qlik.com/thread/158165) and msg txt wrongly suggests its about .NET problem)
+(The [Qlik Forum](https://community.qlik.com/thread/158165) and msg txt wrongly suggests that the problem is about .NET)

-In log you will see:
+In the log you will see:

     : Error 0x81f403e8: The Burn engine cannot run with an MBA under the .NET 4 CLR on Windows 7 RTM with .NET 4.5.2 (or greater) installed.
     [0070:0A8C][2016-09-09T22:34:33]i000: Loading prerequisite bootstrapper application because managed host could not be loaded, error: 0x81f403e8.